 We want people to have complete trust in our brands.
 We work hard to keep our products as free from impurities as possible and have strict quality controls on the raw materials and ingredients we use, and in the manufacturing process.

-Some of the substances we are most often asked about are phthalates, mercury and 1,4-dioxane.
+Some of the substances we are most often asked about are phthalates, mercury, 1,4-dioxane and benzene.

 Phthalates are a family of chemicals that increase the flexibility and durability of plastics.
 They are commonly used in packaging materials, flooring, cables, luggage, sports equipment and medical devices.